 7) SEO-Driven Copy

 Remember back in the early 2000s when you went to a website and saw paragraphs and paragraphs of copy?
 Aside from being visually overwhelming, if you read that copy you’d find nothing more than a bunch of keyword-dense copy meant for crawlers, not humans.
 Unfortunately, some websites are still writing for bots, even though Google’s algorithm is far more sophisticated at determining a page’s relevancy than it was 10 years ago.
 In fact, now Google will ding you for these types of activities!
 There’s a difference between search engine optimized content and over-optimized content.
 Don’t write for crawlers; write for humans.
+Want help and support optimizing your website for search engines?
+Try reaching out to a digital marketing expert such as Gotch SEO who can help your business to utilise strategies such as backlinks that can enable your site to rise above the competition.

 8) Not Including Social Sharing Buttons on Your Content